Terminology #

 var slice = names[2..];

-// Swift: 1...5 (C# has no direct corresponding loop syntax, usually uses a for loop)
+// Swift: 1...5 (C# has no direct loop syntax for this, usually uses for loop)

 // foreach (var i in 1..5) // C# does not support this syntax

-foreach (var i in Enumerable.Range(1, 5)) { ... } Key Difference Analysis:
+foreach (var i in Enumerable.Range(1, 5)) { ... } Key Differences:

 - Syntax:

-- Swift’s Closed Range is
+- Swift’s closed range is

-...; C#’s Range is... - Swift’s Half-Open Range is
+..., C#’s Range is... - Swift’s half-open range is

-..<; C#’s..is inherently half-open (Exclusive end).
+..<, whereas C#’s..is inherently half-open (Exclusive end).

-- Swift’s Closed Range is
+- Swift’s closed range is

 - Behavior: Swift’s Range is a core type (